 - Students must sign up for use of a group study room.

 - The reservation can be for two hours or less.
 (This time is for the group, not individuals.)

 - A group is two or more people.

-Study rooms vary in size, but comfortably accomodate three to four students.
+Study rooms vary in size, but comfortably accommodate three to four students.
 Students are responsible for returning all books to the shelves and leaving the room in a neat condition.
 Students are also asked to talk at a low volume so library users outside the room are not disturbed.

 All questions regarding the use of the rooms should be directed to the Circulation Desk.